radstevee/tgttos-remake/README.md

 # Usage
 - /startgame - This is used to start the Game.
 - /stopgame - This is used to stop the Game, which still has to be used after finish.
-- /colour - You can change your block colour with this
+- /colour - You can change your block colour with this.